beyarkay/masters-thesis/src/04_methodology.md

     in that way can we find progress.
 }{\textit{ Richard P. Feynman }}

-This chapter discusses the process of collecting the dataset, interpreting the dataset, and running experiments on the dataset.
-Section
+This chapter discusses the process of collecting the \emph{Ergo} glove gesture dataset, interpreting the dataset, and running experiments on the dataset.
-\ref{sec:04-construction-of-ergo} discusses the construction of \emph{Ergo}.
+Section \ref{sec:04-construction-of-ergo} discusses the construction of
-Section \ref{sec:04-gestures-and-class-labels} discusses the gestures which
+\emph{Ergo}.
+Section \ref{sec:04-gestures-and-class-labels} discusses the
-\emph{Ergo} can recognise, how those gestures are mapped onto class labels, and how those class labels are converted into keystrokes.
+gestures which \emph{Ergo} can recognise, how those gestures are mapped onto class labels, and how those class labels are converted into keystrokes.
 Section
 \ref{sec:04-data-collection-and-cleaning} discusses how the dataset is collected, labelled, and cleaned.
 Section
 \ref{sec:04-splitting-the-data-into-train-test-validation} discusses how the